Omaha, Neb. --

 MRRIC is a 70-member committee that comprises stakeholders and representatives of Tribal, state and federal governments throughout the Missouri River Basin.
 This committee provides recommendations to federal agencies on the current and future activities of the MRRP.
 The committee makes its substantive recommendations by consensus.

 The committee meets quarterly at different locations throughout the Missouri River Basin.
 The next MRRIC meeting will be February 24–26th in the greater Kansas City area.
 For more information on MRRIC, please contact Dr. Michael Mac, Committee Chair, at firstname.lastname@example.org.
-Additional links related to the Missouri River recovery efforts are www.mrric.org and www.moriverrecovery.org.
+Information about the Missouri River recovery efforts is available online at https://www.nwo.usace.army.mil/mrrp/mrric/ and https://www.nwo.usace.army.mil/MRRP/.

 MRRIC was authorized by Congress in the 2007 Water Resources Development Act and was established in 2008 by the Assistant Secretary of the Army (Civil Works).
 Its duties include providing recommendations to the Secretary of the Army and other Federal agencies, State and Tribal governments on efforts to recover Endangered Species Act (ESA)-listed species, mitigate habitat loss, and restore the ecosystem to protect other native species.
 MRRIC is supported by the U.S. Institute for Environmental Conflict Resolution and RESOLVE, an independent dispute resolution non-profit organization, and Federal agency staff.